sabixx/poc-portal/README.md

       - find a better visualizatzion as deal breaker..
       - botton corners of active use cases is round, bottom corner of In-Revew is straight corners...

+- ERs are not shown unless something is linked... in the

 - long comments are cut off, need some option to show the whole comment..

 - show feature request button sometimes disapers.. need to refresh the browser